Merzasphor/MWSE/docs/source/lua/guide/introduction.rst

 So how do you access all this, and start getting your fingers into the event systems?
 Unlike vanilla mwscript, Lua scripts are not explicitly restricted to an actively running game.
 They are also not restricted to esp files -- many MWSE-Lua mods do not require an esp (though may choose to see if an esp is active for an easier user experience).

-By placing a file with the name ``mod_init.lua`` inside the lua folder or any of its subdirectories, that file will get executed when the game is being initialized (e.g. before any esm/esp files are accessed).
+By placing a file with the name ``main.lua`` inside the lua folder or any of its subdirectories, that file will get executed when the game is being initialized (e.g. before any esm/esp files are accessed).

-For example, with the file ``Data Files/MWSE/lua/mods/demo/mod_init.lua`` in place, it will get executed.
+For example, with the file ``Data Files/MWSE/mods/demo/main.lua`` in place, it will get executed.
 With the following contents, it will ensure that when a save game is loaded, we get the save game filename printed to our log.

 .. code-block:: lua